-Once electron beam chirp is preserved for injection into the undulator, and subsequent SASE FEL lasing at high gain is achieved, the resulting radiation will be frequency chirped.
-Measuring the properties of this radiation requires state-of-the-art diagnostics.
-A standard method of measuring the structure of short pulse, frequency chirped light is frequency resolved optical gating (FROG) [12].
-This method has been used successfully, previously at the Low-Energy Undulator Test Line (LEUTL) at the Advanced Photon Source, to measure both the amplitude and phase of FEL radiation [13].
-For the expected parameters of the VISA II SASE FEL, a modified version of FROG is the most viable candidate.
+Once electron beam chirp is preserved, subsequent SASE FEL lasing at high gain is achieved.
+The resulting radiation will be frequency chirped.
+A standard method of measuring the structure of short pulse, frequency chirped light is frequency resolved optical gating (FROG) [11].
+For the expected parameters of the VISA II SASE FEL, FROG seems to be the most viable candidate.

-One aspect of FROG, or GRENOUILLE [12] (a close relative of the FROG family of detectors designed to simplify alignment issues by employing fewer, multipurpose optical elements), that is a concern for the proposed measurement is the frequency resolution of the spectrogram.
-For the radiated profile presented in previous results and properties studied in GENESIS simulations, namely the anomalously large spectral width and the hollow mode angular distribution pattern, the FROG technique requires modification to efficiently serve as a reliable diagnostic.
-The proposed modifications revolve around the GRENOUILLE detector.
-The GRENOUILLE employs the use of a thick crystal which has the dual purpose of recombining the incoming and the delayed signal and dispersing of the split signal.
-However, for our purposes, this system is too constrained by the doubling crystal to properly resolve the radiation expected from the VISA II FEL.
-The thick lens must be replaced by a thin lens to increase the resolution; a dedicated spectrometer must be added to compensate for the loss of functionality that comes with the replaced lens.
+One aspect of FROG, or GRENOUILLE (a close relative of FROG designed to simplify alignment issues by employing fewer, multi-purpose optical elements), that is a concern for the proposed measurement is the resolution of the spectrogram.
+For the radiated profile presented in previous results and properties noted in GENESIS simulations, namely the anomalously large spectral width and the hollow mode angular distribution pattern, the FROG technique needs modification to efficiently serve its purpose.
+The proposed modifications revolve around the GRENOUILLE diagnostic, which employs the use of a thick crystal with the dual purpose of recombination and dispersion of the split signal.
+The system is too constrained by the doubling crystal to properly resolve the radiation expected from the VISA II FEL.
+The thick lens must be replaced by a thin lens and a dedicated spectrometer.
 In addition, a larger (several megapixel) CCD must replace the camera that is used in the commercial version of this diagnostic.
-The camera must be able to cover a large range of wavelenghts to resolve the wide bandwidths observed previously.

 Simulations concerning the feasibility of this measurement have been conducted.
 GENESIS outputs for the chirped beam case show a clear effect for idealized beam shapes.
 These results have been analyzed for varying degrees of chirp.
 Indeed, the inversion algorithm is robust enough to handle other exotic shapes and patterns which have been simulated and reconstructed via the commercial FROG software (Femtosoft) for the VISA II experiment.
-Figure 7 shows an example of a spectrogram obtained from GENESIS for the running conditions of the VISA II FEL.
-This structure shows the complex nature of the FEL pulse, which is expected to contain several spikes.
-Indeed, this longitudinal pulse profile was retrieved when the spectrogram was analyzed with the FROG reconstruction algorithm.